CSN Financial Aid

-- The financial aid applicant must therefore demonstrate that he/she is on “Pace” to graduate by successfully completing at least 66% of the credit hours attempted at any given time.
+- The financial aid applicant must therefore demonstrate that he/she is on “Pace” to graduate by successfully completing at least 2/3 of all attempted coursework at any given time.

 - All registered CSN credit hours recorded with a grade (A, A-, B+, B, B-, C+, C, C-, D+, D, D-, P,F) or with S, AU, W, WT, I, NR count as attempts.
 Repeated and remedial courses also count as attempted credits.
 Required ESL courses do not count towards the quantitative standards.

 - Transfer credits accepted by the college count as attempted and earned credits for the quantitative measure.

 During the fall semester, Kim Coyote enrolled in 15 credit hours at CSN.
 She dropped a 3 credit hour class 30 days after classes began and successfully completed the remaining 12 credit hours.
 Kim Coyote’s completion rate was 12/15 = 75%.
 She is deemed “SAP Good” because her successful completion rate of 75% was above the minimum 66% policy standard.